FairwindsOps/nginx-scaling/README.md

 The `utility-run.sh` script can be used to analyze the results or put them somewhere else.
 It runs inside a utility container that mounts the output of the loadtest.

 `load.js` is the test itself.
 It uses k6.

+## Notes from scaling:

+* Dynamic reload is great.
+Keep your log levels low.
+On nginx logging v=3 I saw each nginx controller consume about 15G of memory.
+* Disable ipv6 explicitly in nginx-ingress
+* Prometheus metrics are not a great option for Datadog and nginx.
+Stick to the native nginx metrics.
+Memory consumption of the Datadog container gets very high with this number of ingresses.